What is a Writing Minilesson?

 Nurture student independence with opportunities to extend learning

-What do The Writing Minilessons Books look like?
+How are The Writing Minilessons Books Organized?

-1. Interactive Writing Lessons (PreK–1) Reinforce the relationship between letters and sounds and how print works.
+1. Interactive Writing Lessons (PreK–1): Reinforce the relationship between letters and sounds and how print works.
 Interactive writing lessons allow children to participate in the writing process with a high level of support.
 Children learn to see themselves as writers because they collaborate with their peers and teacher to craft meaningful writing.

-2. Building Community (PreK) Build a strong community of learners who play and learn together respectfully and responsibly with lessons that focus on routines for children to think, talk, play, draw, read, and write together.
+2. Building Community (PreK): Build a strong community of learners who play and learn together respectfully and responsibly with lessons that focus on routines for children to think, talk, play, draw, read, and write together.